zcsaqueeb/Haio_auto/README.md

 ```

 ### Proxy Mode:
-Ensure the proxy configuration is set, then run:
+Ensure the proxy is defined in `proxy.txt` and then run:
 ```bash
 node proxy-script.js
 ```